 What are Peer-to-Peer Networks?

-Peer-to-peer networks, commonly referred to as P2P networks, are a network of computers in which resources can be shared without requiring a separate server computer.
-All computers in the network are equal, and act as both clients and servers i.e. recipients of resources, and contributors.
+Peer-to-peer networks, commonly referred to as P2P networks, are networks of computers in which resources can be shared without requiring a separate server computer.
+Instead of a separate server, all computers in the network are equal, and act as both clients and servers i.e. recipients of resources, and contributors.

 P2P networks can be organized in an ad-hoc fashion, or in a formal infrastructure, such as might be used to link employees in a company.
 All that is required for a computer to join the P2P network is the relevant P2P software, and an internet connection.
 Once connected to the network, users are able to search for resources or files stored on other computers (or a delegated file on the computer) in the network.

 P2P networks are used to share all kinds of computing resources, but its most common function is to share files.
 While P2P software is not itself illegal, and may be used for many legal purposes, it is commonly used for file piracy, such as with music or films.
 It is also frequently used to share illegal and harmful content, such as Child Sexual Abuse Material (CSAM).

 The more computers, or “peers” are connected in a network, the faster downloads occur, and the harder it is to shut down the network.

 P2P and Child Sexual Abuse Material

 According to Europol, P2P file sharing has been one of the most common methods of accessing and sharing CSAM for a very long time.
 One reason for this is that the users on these file sharing networks may feel protected by being just one of a huge number of computers interconnected this way.